Moody's appoints Francisco Martínez-García as director of Diversity, Equity and Inclusion

 MORE IN THIS SECTION

-Moody's Corporation, a global risk assessment firm that empowers organizations to make better decisions, recently appointed the HR expert who will focus on building the company as an inclusive workplace that attracts, develops, and retains diverse talent.
+Moody's Corporation, a global risk assessment firm that empowers organizations to make better financial decisions, recently appointed Francisco Martínez-Garcia as the man who will focus on building the company as an inclusive workplace that attracts, develops, and retains diverse talent.

 Maral Kazanjian, Chief People Officer at Moody’s, stated: